|

 In the past we have been happy to take a look at any

 faulty Logik radio that arrived at our door.
-Whilst we can still do this we
+Regretably we are no longer

 must point out that the commonest faults can be caused by any of a number of